-- 31 New Zealand airlines must apply to renew a restricted scheduled international air service licence at least 3 months before the licence expires.
-An application for renewal must be lodged with the Ministry. - Once an application for licence renewal is submitted, the Secretary will publish a notice of the application for renewal, specifying a time, not less than 21 days from the date of the notice, for the Secretary to receive written representations relating to the application. - The renewal application must include the same information that is required when applying for a new licence, as detailed in paragraph 12.
-The Ministry, on behalf of the Minister, will assess the renewal application, applying the same criteria that are applied when an application is made for a new licence, with necessary modifications. - The licence renewal starts from the day the previous licence expires.
+- 23 New Zealand airlines must apply to renew a scheduled international air service licence (excluding a restricted scheduled air service licence) at least 1 month before the licence expires.
+An application for renewal must be lodged with the Ministry. - 24 The renewal application must include the same information that is required when applying for a new licence.
+The Ministry will assess the renewal application, applying the same criteria that are applied when an application is made for a new licence, with necessary modifications. - 25 The licence renewal starts from the day the previous licence expires.
 The licence may be renewed for an indefinite or specified term.